Kosovo–Turkey relations: 1999–2008

+2008–present

+Turkey was among the first countries to recognize Kosovo’s independence on February 18, 2008, just one day after its declaration.
+Turkish officials have consistently supported Kosovo’s international recognition, including efforts to join the United Nations and other global organizations.
+Turkey maintains an embassy in Pristina, while Kosovo has an embassy in Ankara.
+High-level visits between leaders are frequent, strengthening political and economic ties.
+Turkey has also been involved in mediating regional disputes in the Balkans.

 In Gallup polls conducted in recent times, Turkey is viewed as a friendly country with a positive image amongst a large majority (85 percent) of people in Kosovo.
 Kosovar Albanians view Turkey as a trustworthy partner toward efforts in constructing a modern European country.
 The closeness of Muslim traditions in Kosovo to those in Turkey has heightened the positive image and increased influence of the latter for Albanians.
 Turkey is viewed as a traditional ally of the Albanians and the West and one of the main reasons for friendship with Turkey is due to its support for Kosovar independence.
 As Kosovar Albanians have personal documentation only from the Republic of Kosovo, Turkey is one of a few places they can travel without applying for an entry permit.

-In October 2013 during an official state visit by Turkish President Recep Tayyip Erdoğan, he affirmed close ties with Kosovo by stating in a speech that "We all belong to a common history, common culture, common civilisation; we are the people who are brethren of that structure.
+In October 2013, during an official state visit by Turkish President Recep Tayyip Erdoğan, he affirmed close ties with Kosovo by stating in a speech that "We all belong to a common history, common culture, common civilisation; we are the people who are brethren of that structure.
 Do not forget, Turkey is Kosovo, Kosovo is Turkey!".
 The comments were perceived negatively in Serbia.

 Turkey, a supporter of the Palestinian cause voiced its disappointment over calls for the establishment of a Kosovar Embassy in Jerusalem agreed to in the US brokered Kosovo and Serbia economic normalization agreements (2020), due to concerns it sidelined international law.